 We invite you to say the exhibition title out loud: repeating the letter “o” nine times, rounding your lips and vibrating your vocal cords, making a short pause for the dash, and then expelling the gentle push of “pus”.
 You have now entered the world of Katalin Ladik, whose radical approach to concrete and visual poetry, sound, performance, and sculpture established her as a key figure in Central and Eastern European art.

-“Ooooooooo-pus” is the first survey exhibition in Germany of Katalin Ladik’s foundational work in poetry, performance, and sound.
+“Ooooooooo-pus” is the first survey exhibition in Germany of the work of Katalin Ladik.
 The work of the trailblazing artist (b.
 1942, Novi Sad) has its spiritual and conceptual roots in the multi-ethnic and feminist avant-gardes of former Yugoslavia.
-Ladik, who was also successful as a film and stage actress, often embodying the “feminine”, draws on folkloric, mythological, and religious themes to challenge gender roles and female archetypes, using her body and voice as both instrument and medium.
+Through her work she challenges gender roles and female archetypes, using her body and voice as both instrument and medium.

 For Ladik, the body engenders poetry.
 It is a site of self-representation that she has consistently explored in her performances.
 She positioned herself at the intersection of various established and new performance traditions engaging in happenings, rituals, and photo-performance.
 Ladik was also successful as a film and stage actress, and often played feminine ideals and female archetypes.